wgsl-tooling-wg/wesl-spec/WeslToml.md

 - `?` for one character in a file/folder name
 - `**/` for any directory nested to any level

-The globs must match file names, and the last part of the patterns must contain a file extension.
+If the last path segment does not contain a file extension or wildcard, then it is treated as a directory, and files with `.wesl` or `.wgsl` extensions inside that directory are included.

 ### `dependencies` entry